Skip Bertman

-Stanley "Skip" Bertman (born May 23, 1938) is an American former college baseball coach and athletic director at Louisiana State University (LSU).
+J. Stanley "Skip" Bertman (May 23, 1938 – August 14, 2026) was an American college baseball coach and athletic director at Louisiana State University (LSU).
 He led the LSU Tigers baseball team to five College World Series championships and seven Southeastern Conference (SEC) championships in 18 years as head coach.
 He amassed 870 wins, 330 losses, and three ties for a .724 winning percentage.
 His .754 winning percentage in NCAA baseball tournament competition is the highest among head coaches in college baseball history.

-Playing career
+Early years and playing career

-Bertman spent his collegiate playing days as an outfielder and catcher at the University of Miami, in Coral Gables, Florida, from 1958–1960.
+Bertman was born in Detroit on May 23, 1938.
+He grew up in Miami Beach and spent his collegiate playing days as an outfielder and catcher at the University of Miami, in Coral Gables, Florida, from 1958 to 1960.
 While a player at Miami, Bertman earned his B.A. in health and physical education.
-He later received his master's degree from Miami in 1964.
+He later received his master's degree from Miami in health, physical education and recreation in 1964.

 Coaching career

 Miami

 In 11 seasons as head baseball coach at Miami Beach High School, Bertman's team won a state championship and was state runner-up twice.
 Bertman was named Florida High School Coach of the Year three times.
 Based in part on these coaching credentials, Bertman went on to work as recruiting coordinator, pitching coach and associate head coach at the University of Miami for eight seasons (1976–1983) under Ron Fraser.
 During this time, the Hurricanes won the national championship in 1982.
 In that 1982 College World Series, Bertman orchestrated one of the most famous plays in college baseball history—a phantom pickoff play known as the "Grand Illusion" which resulted in Wichita State's Phil Stephenson being thrown out at second base.